monorkin/yabeda-actioncable/README.md

   ![image](https://github.com/user-attachments/assets/3e8f4d85-2559-4f6a-ab0a-b0ffe895d7e9)

+  In the example above only one action allocated a lot of objects, but most actions running at the same time also appear "hot" in the graph.

   This happens because the short-running actions measure the number of allocations before and after they execute and report the difference.
 If another action is allocating a lot of